FAQs

 Is Patient Options registered with my state as an insurance entity?

 Patient Options is not insurance.
-Because we do not sell to patients, and patients'participation is free of charge, we avoid certain scrutinies of state insurance commissioners whose goal is, in part, to protect the consumers from wrongdoing.
+Because we do not sell to patients, and patients' participation is free of charge, we avoid certain scrutiny of state insurance commissioners whose goal is, in part, to protect consumers.

 Can Patient Options be used in conjunction with health insurance?